coral-xyz/xnft-quickstart/README.md

 # xnft-quickstart-stacc

 Quickstart repo for building your own xNFT.
-Made by https://twitter.com/STACCoverflow, give him a follow :)
+Updated by https://twitter.com/STACCoverflow, give him a follow :)

 ## Developing